home films tv biog best scene shop news discussion download interviews more all the sites русский

 Ken Russell Rakes Progress

+Russell was invited to direct The Rake's Progress at the prestigious Maggio Musicale festival in Florence.
 Russell says "Auden, one of the librettists, gave me a clue via an old programme note in which he stated that he both he and the composer considered their simple talk of moral decay to be a timeless one.
 Accordingly, my designer, Derek Jarman, and I updated it to Thatcher's Britain"

 Ken Russell Rakes Progress

 Gösta Winbergh plays Tom Rakewell (the rake) and Cecelia Gasidia plays Anne Truelove.
 Nick, the devil, is played by Istvan Gati.
-Tom, with walkman, is gradually seduced by Nick with material wealth, and his progress leads to his suicide in the London underground, in the Angel tube station.
+Tom, with walkman, is gradually seduced by Nick with material wealth, and his progress leads to his suicide in the London underground, in the Angel tube station

-Ken Russell and Riccardo Chailly Russell and conductor Riccardo Chailly.
+Russell and conductor Riccardo Chailly.

 1983 Madama Butterfly (Puccini)

+Staged in Spoleto, Houston and Melbourne.
+Russell's American debut.
 Site visitor Michael Thomas Roe says "I saw Ken's production of Madama Butterfly during Spoleto in Charleston.
 It was unbelievable.
 The "cast" was mingling around outside the opera house (in full costume) and I had this great feeling like I was in the middle of a Ken Russell movie!"

 Russell says "I wanted to get across Puccini's message- the real clash between East and West.
 I mean, I feel the piece was prophetic.
 Why, for example, should Puccini have chosen to set in in Nagasaki?
 He could have chosen hundreds of other places in Japan.
 Well, when I saw that, the rest just fell into place.
 I worked back from the bomb and ended up in a brothel".
 Ken's direction includes Madama Butterfly putting a Mickey Mouse mask on her child to illustrate his Americanization, at the wedding feast the sailors bring cans of beer.
 Russell ends the opera with the explosion of the atom bomb.